 - 26. The firm shall establish policies and procedures for the acceptance and continuance of client relationships and specific engagements, designed to provide the firm with reasonable assurance that it will only undertake or continue relationships and engagements where the firm: - (a) Is competent to perform the engagement and has the capabilities, including time and resources, to do so; (Ref: Para.
+A18, A23)

-A18, A23) - (b) Can comply with relevant ethical requirements; and - (c) Has considered the integrity of the client, and does not have information that would lead it to conclude that the client lacks integrity.
+- (b) Can comply with relevant ethical requirements; and - (c) Has considered the integrity of the client, and does not have information that would lead it to conclude that the client lacks integrity.
 (Ref: Para.
 A19-A20, A23) - 27.
 Such policies and procedures shall require: - (a) The firm to obtain such information as it considers necessary in the circumstances before accepting an engagement with a new client, when deciding whether to continue an existing engagement, and when considering acceptance of a new engagement with an existing client.
 (Ref: Para.
-A21, A23) - (b) If a potential conflict of interest is identified in accepting an engagement from a new or an existing client, the firm to determine whether it is appropriate to accept the engagement. - (c) If issues have been identified, and the firm decides to accept or continue the client relationship or a specific engagement, the firm to document how the issues were resolved.

-- 28. The firm shall establish policies and procedures on continuing an engagement and the client relationship, addressing the circumstances where the firm obtains information that would have caused it to decline the engagement had that information been available earlier.
-Such policies and procedures shall include consideration of: - (a) The professional and legal responsibilities that apply to the circumstances, including whether there is a requirement for the firm to report to the person or persons who made the appointment or, in some cases, to regulatory authorities; and - (b) The possibility of withdrawing from the engagement or from both the engagement and the client relationship.
-(Ref: Para.
-A22-A23)
+A21, A23) - (b) If a potential conflict of interest is identified in accepting an engagement from a new or an existing client, the firm to determine whether it is appropriate to accept the engagement. - (c) If issues have been identified, and the firm decides to accept or continue the client relationship or a specific engagement, the firm to document how the issues were resolved. - 27D-1.
+Before accepting or continuing an audit engagement, the firm shall assess the following: - (a) Whether the firm complies with relevant independence and objectivity requirements in the FRC's Ethical Standard; - (b) Whether there are threats to the firm's independence, and the safeguards applied to mitigate those threats; - (c) Whether the firm has the competent personnel, time and resources needed in order to carry out the audit in an appropriate manner; and - (d) Whether the key audit partner is eligible for appointment as a statutory auditor.3e - 27R-2.
+Before accepting or continuing an engagement for an audit engagement of a public interest entity, the firm shall also assess the following: - (a) Whether the firm complies with the audit fees and the prohibition of the provision of non-audit services requirements in the FRC's Ethical Standard; - (b) Whether the conditions for the duration of the audit engagement in accordance with the Audit Regulation3f are complied with; and - (c) Without prejudice to UK anti-money laundering requirements,3g the integrity of the members of the supervisory, administrative and management bodies of the public interest entity. - 28.
+The firm shall establish policies and procedures on continuing an engagement and the client relationship, addressing the circumstances where the firm obtains information that would have caused it to decline the engagement had that information been available earlier.
+Such policies and procedures shall include consideration of: - (a) The professional and legal responsibilities that apply to the circumstances,